blakegarretson/essentials/main.md

     - The other popular option out there is [MacPorts](https://www.macports.org/).
 You should at least understand how it is different before choosing Homebrew.
 - [Latest](https://github.com/mangerlahn/Latest): This is a handy tool to keep your apps up to date to the latest version.
 (I see what they did there.)
 It currently supports apps downloaded from the Mac App Store and apps that use Sparkle for updates, so it might not have your favorite app, but it has enough to be useful.

-## Keep Screen Awake

-- [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
-There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.

 ## Desktop Tweaks & Utilities

 - [Rectangle](https://rectangleapp.com/) allows for complex window manipulation with key strokes.
 This is super handy.
+- [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
+There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.
 - [Karabiner-Elements](https://karabiner-elements.pqrs.org/) lets you remap keys.
 I have used it to swap the Command and Control keys so I can use my muscle-memory from Windows to cut and paste.
 - [Hyperkey](https://hyperkey.app/) is so simple, yet it has become essential for me.
 It lets you remap the caps-lock key to any combination of meta keys.
 It can be configured in any number of ways, but I have it setup so when I press caps-lock, it is the same as pressing shift-command-ctrl.
 Then I map that combo to whatever I like in my various apps. e.g. in VS Code, pressing caps-lock and P will run the current file in Python.
 - [Folder Peek](https://sindresorhus.com/folder-peek) gives you quick access to your choice of folders right from your menu bar.